ccie18643/Linux-OSPF-lab/README.md

    ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/kvm_add_if.png)
    - Edit router VM configuration (using 'virsh edit template-router' command) and add the highlighted entries.
 When you boot router VM it will autmagicaly plug it's second interface into the 'ovs-br0' switch we created earlier.
    ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/kvm_mod_if.png)
  - Now the fun part... we need to make our router VM to actually acts as a router...
 Best way to do so is basically to configure all the router related setup in separate network namespace.
 This little script will take care of it.
 It creates new namespace called 'router', configures it for traffic forwarding, plugs our second network interface into it and then creates vlan interface for every subnet we want to have configured on this particular router.
-Scrpt will also create lo0 inteface with router id IP configured on it for convenience.
+Scrpt will also create lo0 interface with router id IP configured on it for convenience.
 Eg. for r1 it will be 1.1.1.1/32.
 After that is done script will start FRR and finally will give us the FRR's cli.
 Call the script 'ruter.sh' and put it in '/root' directory, make sure its executable.
 Note here that since we are just preparing router VM template u don't need to run the script just yet.
   ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/router_script.png)
  - I would also suggest to configure your router VM Linux user with the RSA ssh key you will use to connect to it.
 Then configure this user to be able to run sudo without password and on top of that plug 'sudo su -' at the very end of your '.bsahrc' script so u get into root shell as soon as you connect to router VM.
 Trust me this will make your life easier when using lab...
  - Shut down the router VM.
 Now you have router template that can be used to setup all of the routers in our lab.